ncipollo/tix-core/README.md

 Tix configuration may be specified in either json or yaml.
 Tix will look for configuration in the following locations:

+- In the preamble section of the markdown document (i.e before the first ticket section).
+More on this in the markdown section below.
 - The workspace configuration located in the same directory as the markdown file.
 The configuration file is expected to be named `tix.yml` or `tix.json`
 - Via an included configuration from `~/.tix/configs` (more on this later)